 Dr. Alan Holden

-Dr. Alan Holden joined the board in 2018 where he serves as board treasurer.
+Dr. Alan Holden joined the board in 2018 where he serves as board secretary.
 Dr. Holden attended Kutztown State University of Pennsylvania and Temple University earning a bachelor and master of anthropology.
-He went on to earn is doctorate in community health sciences at the University of Texas Health Science Center at Houston, School of Public Health.
+He went on to earn his doctorate in community health sciences at the University of Texas Health Science Center at Houston, School of Public Health.
 Dr. Holden’s field experience includes research methods of psychology, etiology, and epidemiology of health disparities among children.
 He holds areas of expertise in psychology of health and medicine, behavioral science/health promotion/patient navigation, statistics and research design.
 His past appointments included serving as adjunct professor for Trinity University and as of present serves as adjunct associate professor at the University of Texas Health Science Center at San Antonio.

 Otis "Scotty" Scott, Jr.